Policies for integrity

 - develop rules on the transfer of players that preserve integrity and prevent exploitation

-These priorities are broken down into six fields of action
+These priorities are broken down into the following fields of action

 - good governance